Chaos in Assam assembly over allegation of govt subsidy to firm linked to Himanta's wife

-Guwahati: Chaos reigned supreme at the Assam assembly on Thursday as opposition MLAs demonstrated, demanding a discussion over the allegation that a company linked to CM Himanta Biswa Sarma's wife got Rs 10 crore as subsidy under a central scheme.
+Guwahati, Sep 14 (PTI) Opposition MLAs staged a walkout from the Assam assembly on Thursday after the speaker refused an adjournment motion to discuss the allegation that a company linked to CM Himanta Biswa Sarma's wife got Rs 10 crore as subsidy under a central scheme.

 The Congress had given an adjournment motion notice to discuss the matter.

-Refusing to accept the ruling, Congress and CPI(M) MLAs along with Independent legislator Akhil Gogoi stormed into the Well with placards, raising slogans.
+Refusing to accept the ruling, Congress MLAs along with the lone CPI(M) legislator and an Independent MLA, stormed into the Well with placards, raising slogans.

 As the chaos refused to subside, the speaker adjourned the House for 15 minutes.